best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 * Right align all data within a table and all column headings
 * Use commas after every three decimal places in numbers of four digits or more, and never spaces (except when writing years - these should have no punctuation).

-### Checking colour contrast
+### Checking text colour contrast

 If colour is used in cells with text, use the [WebAIM colour contrast checker](https://webaim.org/resources/contrastchecker/) to see if the colours meet the accessibility regulations.
 Remember, legally you need to meet the AA standard.

 Be aware that colours are coded in different ways.
 To use the WebAIM colour contrast checker you will need to know the hex code of the colours.
 Excel will give you the Red Green Blue (RGB) codes - you can use this [colour code converter](https://www.webfx.com/web-design/hex-to-rgb/) to get the hex codes.

-### Checking colours used in charts
+### Checking colour contrast in charts

-The use of colours in charts is more complex as you often have to consider contrast between colours as well as the contrast with the background.
+The use of colours in charts is more complex as you often have to consider contrast between different colours as well as the contrast with the background.
 Our [data visualisation guidance](https://gss.civilservice.gov.uk/policy-store/introduction-to-data-visualisation/#section-9) and the [style guide from the Office for National Statistics](https://style.ons.gov.uk/category/data-visualisation/using-colours/) both have useful tips but neither have yet been fully updated with regards to the accessibility regulations.
 We are planning on looking into this in more detail soon.

 ### Dates and time periods
-Format dates and time periods as advised by the [Office for National Statistics style guide](https://style.ons.gov.uk/house-style/dates/) and [Government Digital Service guidance](https://www.gov.uk/guidance/style-guide/a-to-z-of-gov-uk-style).
+It is best practice to format dates and time periods as advised by the [Office for National Statistics style guide](https://style.ons.gov.uk/house-style/dates/) and [Government Digital Service guidance](https://www.gov.uk/guidance/style-guide/a-to-z-of-gov-uk-style).

 This means:
 * do not use dashes, use ‘to’, for example, don’t use ‘Jan – Mar 2020’ use ‘Jan to Mar 2020’